briankwest/signalwire-pom/POM.md

 The schema above defines these validation rules:

-1. A POM document is a JSON array of section objects
+1. A POM document is a JSON array of section objects.
-2. The first top-level section must have either a body or bullets, but title is optional
+2. Each section must have either a body or bullets.
-3. Subsequent top-level sections must have a title and either a body or bullets
+3. Sections can include optional formatting properties (`numbered`, `numberedBullets`).
-4. All nested sections (subsections) must have a title and either a body or bullets
+4. Nested sections (subsections) are allowed and follow the same structure as top-level sections.
-5. Each section can include optional formatting properties (numbered, numberedBullets)
+5. If a title is missing in sections other than the first, it defaults to "Untitled Section".

 ---